Our opening hours are as follows:

-On Monday and Wednesday you can make an appointment for a rental check.
-We will then visit your house to calculate your maximum rental price.
-On Tuesdays, Thursdays and Fridays our office is open from 10 AM until 5 PM.
+On Wednesdays you can make an appointment for a rental check.
+We will then visit your house to calculate your maximum rental price (Pay attention!
+Due to the corona measures we will temporarily perform the rent checks via Skype).
+On Mondays, Tuesdays and Fridays our office is open from 10 AM until 5 PM.

 Yes, you can always make an appointment with Frently.
 An appointment is free of charge and without any obligations.

 We perform rent checks on location on Mondays and Wednesdays.
 On Tuesdays and Fridays you can make an appointment at our office.
 You can book an appointment online.Make an appointment

 Your rental price consists of two parts, namely the basic rent and an advance payment for the service costs.

 1. Reduction of the basic rent based on the points system

 The basic rent is the amount you pay for the use of your house (the size and the facilities).
 According to Dutch law, a landlord can not ask more basic rent than the legally determined maximum rent of your room or apartment.
 This maximum rent is calculated on the basis of a points system.
 Depending on the size and facilities that are present in your home, you get more or less points.
 To a certain amount of points, corresponds a certain maximum rental price.

 If you currently pay more rent than the maximum permitted rent, you are entitled to a reduction of your basic rent.